 Using delta-8 may be intoxicating to some people.
 Meaning it may affect your ability to carry out daily tasks, reducing your productivity.
 So, if your aim is not to get stoned, you should steer clear of this cannabinoid.

 Legal Situation – As explained above, delta-8 exists in a somewhat legal gray area.
-Since it occurs in very low concentrations for direct extraction, it has to be made in a lab by converting other cannabinoids.
+It occurs in deficient concentrations for direct extraction.
+So, it has to be made in a lab by converting other cannabinoids.

-While the 2018 Farm Bill describes legality by the concentration of delta-9-THC present, the DEA is already pushing back on the production and sale of delta-8-THC on the basis that it is made synthetically.
+The 2018 Farm Bill describes legality by the concentration of delta-9-THC present.
+The DEA is already pushing back on the production and sale of delta-8-THC because it is made synthetically.

 Failing Drug Tests – Delta 8 is thought to have the same metabolites as delta-9-THC.
-When testing for marijuana use, most drug tests detect the presence and concentration of these metabolites in your system.
+When testing for marijuana use, most drug tests detect these metabolites’ presence and concentration in your system.

-Delta-8 can therefore trigger positive drug tests.
-If you are in a career that requires you to be sober and routinely tests for marijuana use, you should use broad-spectrum CBD or CBD isolate that contains zero THC.
+Delta-8 can, therefore, trigger positive drug tests.
+If you are in a career that requires you to be sober and routinely tests for marijuana use, you should use broad-spectrum CBD or CBD isolate containing zero THC.

 Everything You Need To Know About Delta-8-THC – Final Word

 Delta-8 products are now everywhere in the market.
-However, more research is still required before their effects and benefits can be confirmed.
+However, we need more research before confirming their effects and benefits.

-On the legal status of delta-8-THC, it is obvious that the congress did not intend for derivatives of hemp to be commercially sold at levels that consumers could use to get high.
-The legal situation will likely be cleared in the near future as delta-8 becomes more prevalent.
+On the legal status of delta-8-THC, it is obvious that Congress did not intend to encourage the commercial selling of hemp derivatives that consumers could use to get high.
+The legal situation will likely be clearer soon as delta-8 becomes more prevalent.

-Unless your intention is getting high, you will be better off with broad-spectrum and isolate CBD products that contain no THC and are legal in all 50 states.
+Unless your intention is getting high, you will be better off with broad-spectrum and isolate CBD products.
+They contain no THC and are legal in all 50 states.